Agile Strategy in China

 One example would be when many companies continue using the commonly applied New Product Development (NPD) model.
 This product-centric model focuses on identifying market opportunities and best practices.
 What sounds very promising, actually has a crucial point: to not purely focusing on identifying market opportunities and develop and produce a new product, but to not neglect the customers.
-One needs to have the ability to ask first “who are the customers and why do they buy?” as well as to say “stop” or “slow down” until the customers are fully understood instead of live to the credo “build and they will come”.
-In short, that means one has to have the ability to be agile in order to not develop and produce a product full-scale which ends up not getting purchased.
+One needs to have the ability to ask first “who are the customers and why do they buy?” as well as to say “stop” or “slow down” until the customers are fully understood instead of living to the credo “build and they will come.”
+In short, that means one has to have the ability to be agile in project management in China to not develop and produce a product full-scale, which ends up not getting purchased.

 Unpredictability is the reason why following to formerly or even currently successful strategies may lead to failure in the future.
-The Chinese market changes and so do its customers and their behaviors.
-Thus, while creating and following to a vision and long-term objectives is imperative, the idea of acting agile is to break those long-term goals into smaller iterative projects which the organization can quickly test and learn from.
-Interestingly, choosing agile strategy also means to fail on the road to success:
+The Chinese market changes, and so do its customers and their behaviors.
+Thus, while creating and following to a vision and long-term objectives are imperative, the idea of acting agile is to break those long-term goals into smaller iterative projects which the organization can quickly test and learn from.
+Interestingly, choosing to work on iterative marketing in China also means to fail on the road to success:

-Because failing is okay if one plans to learn from it.
-In doing so, through iterating the processes, each step can be optimized.
+Because failing is okay if one plans to learn from it, in doing so, by iterating the processes, each step can be optimized.
 Moreover, only if repeatable customers (the goal of the Customer Discovery is to understand the customers, their preferences and buying behaviors) with a repeatable sales process (the goal of the Customer Validation is to make customers loyal) that yields profitable business model appear, it will be moved on to engaging in heavy marketing.

 Creating and driving end-user demand into the company through marketing (Customer Creation) should only be done after the point where a company acquired its first customers and knows who they are.
 Finally, the focus can be shifted to building the organization to scale and execute the business plan (Company Building).